ashikun/zombiesplit/README.md

 To teach zombiesplit about a game, use

 ```
-$ cargo run -- add soniccd
+$ cargo run -- add-game scd11.toml
 ```

-where `soniccd.toml` is a game specification file (conveniently, this is the one pre-packed with zombiesplit as an example).
+where `scd11.toml` is a game specification file (conveniently, this is the one pre-packed with zombiesplit as an example).
+The game will be stored into the database as the filename less its extension (so `scd11`.)

 ## Operation

-Supposing we've added a game `soniccd` with a category `btg`, run:
+Supposing we've added a game `scd11` with a category `btg-sonic`, run:

 ```
-$ cargo run -- run soniccd btg
+$ cargo run -- run scd11 btg-sonic
 ```

 zombiesplit has a semi-modal, vi-style user interface.
 It has three modes: